goadesign/examples/tracing/README.md

 ## Client Tracing Setup

-Tracing middleware can be wrapped around a HTTP client for HTTP transport or when initializing a gRPC client connection for gRPC transport.
-The order of mounting the tracing and X-Ray middleware is important as shown below.
+The tracing middleware can be wrapped around a HTTP client for HTTP transport or when initializing a gRPC client connection for gRPC transport.

 ```
   // HTTP